lconcia/life_sciences_ml_at_tacc/docs/section1/exploratory_data_analysis.rst

 .. image:: ./images/livestock_head.png
    :align: center

-The resulting table shows all animals labeled as livestock.
-From this preview, we can already spot that some records are missing values in the ``Name`` column.
-We'll address that in the next step.
+This filtered DataFrame contains only livestock records.
+From the preview, we can already see that some entries are missing values in the ``Name`` column.
-This kind of targeted filtering is common in EDA, it helps isolate groups of interest for deeper analysis or validation.

 Exercise: List All Livestock Names
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^